 I also do not have cameras in my home because it is a privacy issue… I’m sure that you wouldn’t want someone else having the option to see me change your children’s diapers, or be privy to our private conversations, and it is MY HOME.
 If video is a make or break issue then please look elsewhere for care; our foundation and work relation is based on trust.

-HEALTHY/GREEN CHILDCARE; This childcare has been an endorsed Eco-healthy childcare for over 6 years.
+HEALTHY/GREEN CHILDCARE; This childcare has been an endorsed Eco-healthy childcare since late 2010.
 Because of the standards required, certain policies including fragrance free & no smoking will be strictly enforced, Thank you for your cooperation in making this a Healthy childcare.

-I also require that you use unscented laundry detergent AND NO SOFTENER of any kind (it's the chemical left on the clothing, not just the fragrance that affects me).
-AXE, Snuggle, floral perfume, plug in scents and Gain detergent are some of worst scent offenders because they can aggravate my asthma and can cause severe migraines.
+I also REQUEST that you use unscented laundry detergent AND NO SOFTENER of any kind (it's the chemical left on the clothing, not just the fragrance that affects me).
+AXE, Snuggle, floral perfume, plug in scents and Gain detergents are some of worst scent offenders because they aggravate my asthma and can cause severe migraines.
+This policy is not negotiable.

 HOLIDAYS & CLOSINGS for 2018...
 I am closed for a total of 20 business days each year.
 I schedule 6 (six) Federal Holidays and 14 days of vacation time/days off; if a holiday lands on a weekend, then I will close on the day the government observes (the Friday before or Monday after)